binerogroup/documentation/storage/persistent-block-storage/extend-volume.rst

 Cloud management portal
 -----------------------

-To extend a volume using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`
+To extend a volume by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

-- Press **Compute** and then **instances**.
+- Press **Compute** and then **Instances**.

-- Press the instance to which the volume you want to extend is connected.
+- Press the instance having the volume you want to extend.

 - Press the **Volumes** tab.
 It might require scrolling the tabs to the right.